team-watchdog/apocalypse-sensor-kit/README.md

 # The Apocalypse Sensor Kit
-designed and developed by Sahan Panditharathne
+ developed by Sahan Panditharathne

 Welcome to the Apocalypse Sensor Kit user manual.
+This is a companion to our records of 70 growable plants at [Lanka.wiki](https://lanka.wiki).
 The Apocalypse Sensor Kit is meant for gardening.
 It's a cheap, DIY suite of hardware and software that you can put together yourself, plant in the ground, and get readings for light intensity, soil moisture, humidity, and temperature - useful stuff when you're trying to learn what happened to your potato plants.
-It comes with a mobile app.
+It comes with a mobile app, which you can [download from this link](https://github.com/team-watchdog/apocalypse-sensor-kit/releases/tag/v1.0.0).

 ![image](https://github.com/user-attachments/assets/72c6c55a-3db3-462f-a3ab-a04a5d2e6a49)